slatedocs/slate/source/includes/rest/public/_trade-history.md

 E.g. `/trades/ETH-BTC?limit=50&timestamp=1511481127561`.

-This endpoint will return the latest 5,000 to 10,000 trades per product.
-If you need older trade data, you can use the `/candles` endpoint.
+This endpoint will return the latest 5,000 trades per product.
+If you need older data, you can use the `/candles` endpoint.

 Polling this endpoint is discouraged in favor of subscribing to WebSocket events.